alexander-yu/stream/README.md

 #### SimpleAggregateMetric

-SimpleAggregateMetric is a convenience wrapper that stores multiple metrics and will push a value to all metrics simultaneously; instead of returning a single scalar, it returns a map of metrics to their corresponding values.
+SimpleAggregateMetric is a convenience wrapper that stores multiple univariate metrics and will push a value to all metrics simultaneously; instead of returning a single scalar, it returns a map of metrics to their corresponding values.

+#### SimpleJointAggregateMetric

+SimpleJointAggregateMetric is a convenience wrapper that stores multiple multivariate metrics and will push a value to all metrics simultaneously; instead of returning a single scalar, it returns a map of metrics to their corresponding values.